DeltaRCM/DeltaMetrics/docs/source/guides/10min.rst

 ==============================

 A :obj:`~deltametrics.cube.DataCube` can be sliced directly by variable name.
-Slicing a cube returns an instance of :obj:`~deltametrics.cube.CubeVariable`, which is a numpy ``ndarray`` compatible object; this means that it can be manipulated exactly as a standard ``ndarray``, supporting any arbitrary math.
+Slicing a cube returns an instance of :obj:`~deltametrics.cube.CubeVariable`, which is an xarray "accessor"; this means that it contains an xarray object in addition to custom functions.

 .. doctest::